dalibo/temboard/CONTRIBUTING.md

 ...
 ```

-Now register the agent in UI, using host `0.0.0.0`, port `2345` and key
+The agent is preregistred in UI, using host `0.0.0.0`, port `2345` and key
 `key_for_agent`.
 The monitored Postgres instance is named `postgres0.dev`.

 Beware that two Postgres instances are set up with replication.
 The primary